-When it comes to high blood pressure, also called hypertension, and diabetes there are certain things you should know.
+When it comes to hypertension in diabetes, more commonly known as high blood pressure, there are certain things you should know.
 High blood pressure can often times be a silent assassin.

 Many times people think nothing of their blood pressure because they don’t have symptoms or feel high blood pressure and this can be misleading.
 The first step is understanding the importance of maintaining normal blood pressure, especially with type 2 diabetes.
 Then the next step is to take action to maintain your blood pressure near normal levels.